On Everyday Purchases

 When counting coins to save for business, saving on everyday expenses is just as important.

-This page is all about tips and tricks on saving money on everything for the home, from small decor' items to large appliances.
+Get tips and tricks on saving money on everything for the home, to your wardrobe.

 NEVER PAY RETAIL

 Understanding how retail works will help you decide what to pay more for and what you can spend less on.
 Outside of living in a small, barter community, if you live in the US, your buying and selling is ruled by capitalism.

 What things are worth is subjective, and if you don't understand how the system works, you can spend a lot of money unnecessarily due to lack of knowledge.

 When companies buy their inventory, they are buying them at wholesale prices.
 When operating in the wholesale world, the more you spend, the bigger discount you'll get.